l3atbc/pushkin-cli/README.md

 ![Pushkin Logo](http://i.imgur.com/ncRJMJ5.png)

 ## Overview
-pushkin-cli tool is created to easily generate or delete a set of routes, migrations, bookshelf models, seeds and workers for a new quiz.
+The pushkin tool is created to easily generate or delete a set of routes, migrations, bookshelf models, seeds and workers for a new quiz.

+## Install
+npm install --global pushkin

 ## Get Started
 * CD into your pushkin project folder